jdmartin/go-traceurl-cli/README.md

-# go-traceurl-cli (Alpha Edition)
+# go-traceurl-cli

 Implements the URL tracing (and partial cleaning, more work to do there) of my [go-traceurl](https://github.com/jdmartin/go-traceurl) tool, but on the cli.

-N.B.
+(N.B.
 I'm the world's okayest Go programmer (just learning).
-There are better tools in the world for this, probably.
+There are better tools in the world for this, probably.)

 ### Build
-I build it like this on my Mac.
+I build it like this on my Apple Silicon Mac.
 You'll want to change the GOOS and GOARCH to match your needs.

 `env GOOS=darwin GOARCH=arm64 go build -o go-trace -ldflags="-w -s" -gcflags "all=-N -l" -tags netgo .`